 January 29, The Kidd conducted another Operational Test Launch (OTL) of TLAM Block IV, in support of shore-based Marines staged on San Nicolas Island.

 February 6, USS Kidd departed Naval Base San Diego for a week-long underway in the SOCAL Op.
-Area; Underway again on Feb.
+Area; Underway for local operations on Feb.
 26; Moored at Pier 2 on March ?.